PhilippeR26/starknet.js/www/docs/guides/connect_account.md

 const account = new Account(provider, accountAddress, privateKey, "1");
 ```

+> It's a good practice to have this parameter always implemented.
 > Take care that this added parameter is a string, NOT a number.

 ## 👛 Connect to an existing account (in any network)